The Fine White Mist of Winter

-"The Fine White Mist of Winter" is a short story by Joyce Carol Oates, originally published in the The Literary Review in 1962.
+"The Fine White Mist of Winter" is a short story by Joyce Carol Oates, originally published in The Literary Review (Spring 1962).
 The story was first collected in By the North Gate (1963) by Vanguard Press.

 The story was selected for publication in the 1963 anthology The Best American Short Stories and Prize Stories: The O. Henry Award.

 The story is set, as are others in By the North Gate, in Oates's fictional "Eden County", similar to the rural upstate New York community where she was raised.

 Plot

 Eden county deputy sheriff Rafe Murray apprehends Bethl'em Aire, a suspected criminal of local notoriety in a farm field at sundown.
 Murray is white and Aire is black.
 Binding Aire's hands with a cord, the sheriff places his captive in the patrol car.
 En route to town a freak snowstorm forces Murray to seek shelter in a remote country gas station.
 Two black mechanics, one young and one old, operate the garage.
 Momentarily alarmed, they invite the officer inside, where the deputy unbinds his captive's wrists.

 Murray, a 38-year-old family man, adopts a patronizing attitude toward his prisoner and the two other Negros.
 The younger Negro gives Aire a cigarette, and asks the sheriff why the man has been arrested.
 Asserting his authority, Murray replies "A matter of the law."
 Ignoring the deputy sheriff, the younger man begins to praise Sheriff Walpole, Murray's superior, and casually mocks the justice system for its treatment of poor whites and blacks.
 Trapped until the storm passes and his ethics challenged, Murray's attempts to justify the arrest, suggesting that Aire would have died in the storm had he not been captured.
 The black mechanics chuckle quietly with contempt.
 The deputy grips the handle of his pistol in suppressed rage and humiliation.
 The two mechanics are now openly derisive of the deputy.
 Aire rises from his chair, aware that his own dignity is threatened.

 The storm passes, and the deputy and his captive depart together, Murray suffering from "a strange, sinister, diffuse shame."
 Aire's hands are left unbound.